sxjs1st/sxjs1st.github.io/_pages/about.md

 **[CV (click here)](/files/CV.pdf)**

-Hi, I'm Bo Wu (武博), and I earned a Bachelor of Finance degree from Beijing International Studies University, advised by [Prof. Jia Zhai](https://www.researchgate.net/profile/Jia-Zhai-4).
-I ranked 5th out of 51 in my cohort, excelling in courses such as **Real Analysis and Financial Econometrics**.
-My internships at CITIC Securities and Grant Thornton provided hands-on experience in market research and auditing.
+Hello and welcome!
+I'm Bo Wu (武博), a Bachelor of Finance graduate from [Beijing International Studies University](http://en.bisu.edu.cn/index.html) under the mentorship of [Prof. Hua Zhu](https://www.semanticscholar.org/author/Hua-Zhu/2115717502).
+Graduating 5th in a cohort of 50, I excelled in courses such as Real Analysis and Financial Econometrics with guidance from [Prof. Jia Zhai](https://www.semanticscholar.org/author/Jia-Zhai/2717495).
+My internships at [CITIC Securities](https://www.cs.ecitic.com/newsite/en/) and [Grant Thornton](https://www.grantthornton.cn/) provided me with valuable, hands-on experience in market research and auditing.

-Through projects in quantitative analysis and **mathematical modeling**, I have refined my analytical and research skills, and my studies using tools like Stata, R, and Python have deepened my understanding of economic impacts and policy evaluations.
-Passionate about quantitative finance, I am now preparing for graduate studies to further advance my expertise in this dynamic field.
+Additionally, I honed my analytical and research skills through projects in quantitative analysis and mathematical modeling led by [Prof. Xueqi Wang](https://www.semanticscholar.org/author/Xueqi-Wang/50141387).
+Utilizing tools like Matlab, Python, and R, I deepened my understanding of economic impacts and policy evaluations.
+With a passion for quantitative finance, I am now preparing to pursue graduate studies to further advance my expertise in this dynamic field.

 Feel free to contact me!